 Personal injury litigation arises mostly in connection in employment and tourism environments.
 Munro Leys acts for general insurers and tourism sector insurers in Fiji, including advising on the Fiji law aspects of cross-border claims.
 Recent amendments to contingency fee arrangements for Fiji’s lawyers has seen a marked drop in personal injury claims in court.

 Taxation Customs and Stamp Duty

 Munro Leys has a recognised taxation and stamp duty practice.
 It works closely with international accounting firms and local and foreign institutions on income tax (including a range of non-resident withholding taxes), Value Added Tax (VAT), capital gains tax(CGT) service turnover tax (STT) and Customs duty issues.
-The Fiji Revenue and Customs Authority is active and aggressive in collecting revenue and tax work – advisory and litigious – remains a growth area for Munro Leys.
+The Fiji Revenue and Customs Service is active and aggressive in collecting revenue and tax work – advisory and litigious – remains a growth area for Munro Leys.

 The implementation of the Income Tax Act 2015, effective from 1 January 2016 has created challenging issues for Fiji taxpayers.
 Richard Naidu is co-author of the Fiji Chapter of Global Tax Guide and Richard Naidu and Rajnil Krishna are co-authors of VAT Navigator (Fiji Chapter).

 Fiji has a small but increasingly competitive telecommunications sector.
 Fixed-line and international monopoly operators are giving way to mobile operators with mobile penetration estimated at 110%.
 Munro Leys advises international clients on telecommunications regulation, price control, contracts, taxation and acquisitions.